 Welcome to our new series Possible If You Want, powered by Grameenphone, exploring the power and possibilities of the internet.
-Over the perhaps last 20 years, the internet has reshaped our world.
+Over the perhaps past 20 years, the internet has reshaped our world.
 Today, we communicate and connect differently.
 We shop and consume differently.
 We build companies and solve problems differently.
 The internet has penetrated and transformed almost every area of our lives.

 This series is about our innate possibilities, the power of the internet, and what happens when we bridge the two.
-We’ll be interviewing some of the country’s successful technology entrepreneurs and learn about their vision, their take on the power and possibilities of the internet, how they personally and their businesses use technology to tackle some of the pressing problems of our society and much more.
+We’ll be interviewing some of the country’s successful technology entrepreneurs and learn about their vision, their take on the power and possibilities of the internet, how they personally and their businesses use technology to tackle some of the pressing problems of our society, and much more.